-Available To - NWC scholarships are available to students who pursue Associate of Arts (AA), Associate of Science (AS), Associate of Applied Science (AAS), or Bachelor of Applied Science (BAS) degrees.
+Available To - NWC scholarships are available to students who pursue Associate of Arts (AA), Associate of Science (AS), Associate of Applied Science (BAS) degrees.

 Cost of Attendance - If financial aid awards for the award year exceed the student's annual Cost of Attendance calculation, NWC scholarship funding may be reduced.